ComposableFi/composable/code/centauri/ibc/modules/ics02_client.md

 This becomes an issue when the host machine cannot access its own consensus state.
 For consensus verification to be possible in such host machine, a couple apis must be available
 - The host must provide access to a mapping of block numbers to block hash for at least the 256 most recent blocks.
-- The Connection Proof should be encoded such that apart from the proof, it contains the block header that was used to generate the consensus state being verified, along ide the timestamp with a proof.
+- The Consensus Proof should be encoded such that apart from the proof, it contains the block header that was used to generate the consensus state being verified, alongside the timestamp with a proof.

 With these criteria met it becomes trivial for the host machine to verify its own consensus state.
 The way that is done involves, getting the hash of the header decoded from the proof and verifying that the host has such a blockhash stored in its map of block numbers to block hashes.